Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Affordable and Transparent Pricing

 The right e-signature tool for a small business has pricing you can understand in 30 seconds and predict 12 months out.
 That means no per-envelope fees that spike when business picks up, no per-seat charges that punish you for adding a team member, and no surprise overage bills.
-A flat annual price — or a genuinely unlimited free tier — is the model that works for small businesses.
+A flat monthly or annual price with unlimited sending is the model that works for small businesses.

 Transparent pricing also means you can compare tools honestly.
 If a vendor requires you to contact sales to find out what you'll pay, that's a signal the pricing isn't designed with small businesses in mind.